richardTowers/verify-tech-docs/source/documentation/saml/samlComplianceTool.md

-1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or similar) to the URL `<compliance-tool-host>/ms-test-run` provided by your GOV.UK Verify engagement lead.
+1. To set up the SAML compliance tool for matching service tests, POST the following JSON (via curl or similar) to the URL `<compliance-tool-host>/ms-test-run` provided by your GOV.UK Verify engagement lead:

-> :
+    ```
->
+     Content-Type: application/json
->     Content-Type: application/json
+       {
->      {
+       "matchingServiceEntityId": "[entityID of the matching service]",
->      "matchingServiceEntityId": "[entityID of the matching service]",
+       "transactionEntityId": "[entityID of the transaction (service)]",
->      "transactionEntityId": "[entityID of the transaction (service)]",
+       "matchingServiceEndpoint": "[the matching service's endpoint]",
->      "matchingServiceEndpoint": "[the matching service's endpoint]",
+       "matchingServicePublicSigningCert": "[signing certificate to verify the response]",
->      "matchingServicePublicSigningCert": "[signing certificate to verify the response]",
+       "matchingServicePublicEncryptionCert": "[encryption certificate to encrypt the assertions]"
->      "matchingServicePublicEncryptionCert": "[encryption certificate to encrypt the assertions]"
+       }
->      }
+    ```

 2. You receive a response similar to the following: